-• The proposed accessory building will be pre-fabricated and finished with wood siding or other high quality material that blends with the surrounding environment.
+• The proposed accessory buildings will be pre-fabricated and finished with wood siding or other high quality material that blends with the surrounding environment.
+Accessory buildings are not proposed in this application, however, Planning staff will apply this standard to all future co-locate reviews.